-People who've experienced or witnessed police misconduct have various recourses in Nevada.
+People who have experienced or witnessed police misconduct have various recourses in Nevada.
 These include filing a criminal complaint, filing a civil complaint, and filing a police misconduct report.
-An experienced Las Vegas criminal defense attorney can help a victim determine the best course of action to receive compensation and to bring the offending officers to justice.

-This page explains how people who've been denied their civil rights by police misconduct in Nevada can seek help.
+This page explains how people who have been denied their civil rights by police misconduct in Nevada can seek help.
 Specifically, this article discusses the following topics:

 (Click on a link to go directly to the subject)